acongos92/corsAndReverseProxy/README.md

 ## Run Commands

-To run the example server associated with corsSOlutionWithProxy use
+To run the example server associated with corsSolutionWithProxy use

 ```
 ng serve --proxy-config=src/proxy.conf.json -c=dev